Joint Rehab and Sport Medical Center - Logo

-Many people contact my office asking about TMJ treatments.
+Many people contact our office asking about temporomandibular joint (TMJ) treatments.
 For the most part they are contacting us to learn about the possibilities of how regenerative medicine injection treatments may help them.
-Among these injections are bone marrow aspirate concentrate (a procedure that uses cells from your own bone marrow to initiate healing) and Platelet Rich Plasma injections.
+Among these injections are bone marrow aspirate concentrate stem cell therapy (a procedure that uses cells from your own bone marrow to initiate healing) and Platelet Rich Plasma injections.
 We use these treatments in orthopedic conditions such as osteoarthritis, joint degenerative disease, neck and back pain), and for the purpose of this article problems of TMJ and TMJD (Temporomandibular joint dysfunction).

 When doctors make TMJ worse – “misdiagnosis and undertreatment.”

-A 2021 paper in the Journal of oral rehabilitation (1) makes “caused by medical care” a problem for some TMJ sufferers.
+The problem of negative consequences is discussed in a 2021 paper in the Journal of oral rehabilitation (1) where worsening conditions “caused by medical care” becomes a significant problem for some TMJ sufferers.

 “Regarding iatrogenesis (caused by medical care), sins of omission may influence the clinical picture, with the main ones being misdiagnosis and undertreatment.
 Joint repositioning strategies, occlusal modifications, abuse of oral appliances, use of diagnostic technologies, nocebo effect (an expectation that the medical treatment you are being recommended to won’t work), and complications with intracapsular treatments are the most frequent sins of commission that may contribute to chronification of TMDs.”